BASED IN SLIGO, IRELAND

 Brendan Arnold: If you have info regarding Brendan, please let us know.

-Brian Carr: If you have info regarding Brian, please let us know.
+and a playing member in Cerrado del Aguila.
+He frequents Finnegan's Pub in Fuengirola.
+If you have more info regarding Brian, please let us know.

 Don Flanagan: If you have info regarding Don, please let us know.

-Frank Gill: Peter Kinsey writes to tell us that Frank Still tours around Britain and Ireland with his own band these days.
+Frank Gill - RIP: Peter Kinsey had once written to tell us that Frank was touring around Britain and Ireland with his own band at one point.
+However Frank sadly passed away age 77 in Dublin on January 12, 2018. .

 Vincent Gill: Peter also tells us that Vincent is living in Killiney Dublin and has a courier business.

-Glen Curtin: Glen left the New Blues to join the Nevada for a short time before going out on his own to front The Galaxy Band.
-He has since enjoyed a successful solo career and released a CD in 2001 called Wild Colonial Boy.
+Glen Curtin - RIP: Glen left the New Blues to join the Nevada for a short time before going out on his own to front The Galaxy Band.
+He then enjoyed a very successful solo career and released a CD in 2001 called Wild Colonial Boy.
+Sadly, Glen passed away on September 20, 2009 at the age of only 66.

-John O'Brien: After leaving the New Blues, John became the guitarist with Ireland's pop group of the late 70's and early 80's, Bagatelle.
+John O'Brien: After leaving the New Blues, John became the guitarist with Ireland's pop group of the late 70's and early 80's, Bagatelle who he is still with today.

 Kieran Cavanagh: Kieran hung up his bass and moved into management in the late 70's.
 Today he runs KCP Promotions and over the years, he has managed Gloria, Brush Shiels, Ray Lynam, Roly Daniels and the Rascals.
 He even looked after the fortunes of Jerry Lee Lewis for a time in the 1990's.